Help with housing costs - Partner in prison

 If you were already claiming these benefits, then you should notify the relevant benefit office of the change in your circumstances as this may change the amount you are entitled to.

-For Housing Benefit, you will still be treated as a couple if you plan to live together again once your partner leaves prison, and he is expected to be in prison for less than 52 weeks.
+For Housing Benefit, you will still be treated as a couple if you plan to live together again once your partner leaves prison, and they are expected to be in prison for less than 52 weeks.

 For Council Tax Support you will still be treated as a couple if you are only temporarily separated

-For Universal Credit you will be treated as a single person while your partner is in prison, but your income and capital will still be assessed as if your were a couple.
+Your income and capital will still be assessed as if you and your partner in prison are a couple.
 If your partner is expected to be away from home for more than 6 months, you will be treated as a single person.